zzhheloise/Time-aware-LM/README.md

 Jang, Joel and Ye, Seonghyeon and Yang, Sohee and Shin, Joongbo and Han, Janghoon and Kim, Gyeonghun and Choi, Stanley Jungkyu and Seo, Minjoon (2022).
 Towards Continual Knowledge Learning of Language Models.
 ICLR.

 Junxian He, Chunting Zhou, Xuezhe Ma, Taylor Berg-Kirkpatrick, Graham Neubig (2022).
 Towards a Unified View of Parameter-Efficient Transfer Learning.
 ICLR.

+Angeliki Lazaridou and Adhiguna Kuncoro and Elena Gribovskaya and Devang Agrawal and Adam Liska and Tayfun Terzi and Mai Gimenez and Cyprien de Masson d'Autume and Tomas Kocisky and Sebastian Ruder and Dani Yogatama and Kris Cao and Susannah Young and Phil Blunsom (2021).
+Mind the Gap: Assessing Temporal Generalization in Neural Language Models.
+NeurIPS.